oidc-sweden/specifications/request-parameter-extensions.md

 <a name="conformance"></a>
 ### 1.2.
 Conformance

-This profile defines requirements for OpenID Connect Relying Parties (clients) and OpenID Providers (identity providers).
+This specification defines requirements for OpenID Connect Relying Parties (clients) and OpenID Providers (identity providers).
 Furthermore, it defines the interaction between a Relying Party and an OpenID Provider.

-When a component compliant with this profile is interacting with other components compliant with this profile, all components MUST fully conform to the features and requirements of this specification.
-Any interaction with components that are not compliant with this profile is out of scope for this specification.
+When a component compliant with this specification is interacting with other components compliant with this specification, all components MUST fully conform to the features and requirements of this specification.
+Any interaction with components that are not compliant with this specification is out of scope for this specification.

 <a name="authentication-request-parameter-extensions"></a>
 ## 2. Authentication Request Parameter Extensions